 - Interview tutors and lecturers to find out if you would enjoy their style of teaching.
 You’ll be interviewed when you apply for a course so that the university can decide if you are suitable for the course.
 However, before this happens we would suggest finding out about your potential tutors and lecturers.
 Once you’ve spoken to them you’ll be able to gain an understanding of their teaching style and whether you can learn well from their ways.

 - Ask previous years students what the course is like and graduates to find out how they’ve found life after graduating is.
 Ask them questions, like have they landed the career they set out to have and do they consider themselves successful?
-It’s always useful to get others point of view who has been through a similar experience as you’re preparing for.
+It’s always useful to get others point of view who has been through a similar experience as you’re preparing to get MBA at SCU.

 - Choose something that you know you’ll still want to learn about, even with a hangover after a big night out!
 Not that we’re encouraging drinking, but in case you do enjoy having a night out every once in a while, be prepared to have a long lecture the morning after.